Last year, I did something that made me feel super nervous AND genuinely excited at the same time.

 But I couldn’t fight this sense that it would be worth it.

 But I wouldn’t have experienced this without a bunch of other awesome folk joining my team and doing it with me.

 All of us, newbies, were in it together.

 We signed up for GISH (Greatest International Scavenger Hunt) – a one week challenge founded by Supernatural actor Misha Collins that aims to do good in the world and have fun in the process.

 What does it involve?

-The first challenge is to form a team of 12.
+The first challenge is to form a team.
 Team members can be located all over the world – and our team last year spanned from different cities in Australia, to the USA, to Europe, and to South Africa.

 Some members I had met before in real-life or online, and other members I was meeting on the GISH challenge for the first time.

 We found ourselves thrown in to a weird and wonderful world doing many things for the first time and frequently saying “I can’t believe I just did/said that” or “You won’t believe what I just Googled!”!